-Education Evolution is now in its third year and for 2020 will be hosted at Fairfield Halls in Croydon in partnership with Croydon Council, Croydon Digital, Ada, The National College for Digital Skills and LOTI (The London Office of Technology and Innovation).
+Offering unique access to global leaders in digital education, Education Evolution is now in its third year and for 2020 will be in partnership with Croydon Council, Croydon Digital, Ada, The National College for Digital Skills and LOTI (The London Office of Technology and Innovation).

 The world of work is changing at an extraordinary pace.
 There are questions about the role of automation, how we will work with machines, what new jobs will merge, how decision-making will change and whether we have a workforce able to retrain and redeploy as needed.
 All of these questions centre around the Fourth Industrial Revolution, and ask questions about how we can be responsive to change.
 This conversation needs to begin at school, and Education Evolution is the vehicle to collaborate with the many stakeholders invested in ensuring a successful future for our young people.

 Professional & Industry Partners